12 roles and responsibilities of a personal trainer

 There is a lot of value to be found in teaching vs telling.
 Your role as a personal trainer is to ignore the urge to simply tell your clients what to do.

 Many trainers believe this will reduce their retention rates.
-But what they don’t know is clients will value those who explain the ‘why’ behind their programme, as understanding this will keep them motivated and ultimately help them see better results.
+But what they don’t know is that clients will value those who explain the ‘why’ behind their programme, as understanding this will keep them motivated and ultimately help them see better results.

 As you continue to educate them on advanced training methods and their results surpass their expectations, they’ll only want you to push them further.